 - When a plant takes a long time to germinate or needs more time to reach maturity than the window between frost dates, they are typically started indoors and transplanted into the garden when conditions are favorable.
 Vegetables like tomatoes, peppers, broccoli, and cabbage are all almost always started indoors, but other vegetables can be either direct sown or started indoors for a head start.

 A good source of information on how and when to plant is the back of the seed packet, where you will find recommendations as to which method is best (or if both are an option), and will also give you the recommended number of weeks before last frost date to start seeds indoors.
-It’s also a good idea to check a planting calendar that takes into account your specific location or use an online garden planner that will generate a customized planting schedule.
+It’s also a good idea to check a planting calendar or use an online garden planner that will generate a customized planting schedule.

 The Right Set Up